-No special reports have to be submitted, no investors protection guidelines have to be followed.
+There are no such limitations on the hedge funds as apply to the other pooled investments like mutual funds.
+No registration is necessary with the Securities and Exchange Commission or Financial Services Authorities.
+No special reports have to be submitted, and no investor protection guidelines have to be followed.
 However, like mutual funds, hedge funds are subject to anti-fraud provisions of securities laws.

 History of Hedge Funds

 The first hedge fund was set up by A. W. Jones in 1949 in the USA.
-This fund was to protect its investors against risk using various techniques i.e. heading of risk was the core of its investment strategy. hence, it was referred to as a Hedge Fund.
+This fund was to protect its investors against risk using various techniques, i.e. heading of risk was the core of its investment strategy.
+Hence, it was referred to as a Hedge Fund.
 Today the term ‘Hedge Fund’ refers not to such as hedging techniques, which hedge funds may or not employ, as it does to their status as private and unregistered investment pools.

 Hedge funds generally provided very high returns to the investors even during falling share prices, though there have been some cases of enormous losses, and there have been some frauds.
 These types of investments are suitable for people ready to take risks with a considerable amount of money.